todogroup/osposurvey/2019/questions.md

 * Don't know
 >LH Note (7/2/19): New question in 2019

-39. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Innovation Fund)?
+40. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Innovation Fund)?
 * Yes
 * No
 * Don't know
 >LH Note (7/2/19): New question in 2019

-40. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
+41. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
 * Yes
 * No
 * Don't know
 >Routing "Yes" goes to the next question; "No" and "Don't know" skip to Part 8.
 >LH Note (7/2/19): New question in 2019

-### Part 7b
+### Part 8b
-41. How valuable is the support and return on your investment you have received from these open source foundations?"
+42. How valuable is the support and return on your investment you have received from these open source foundations?"
 * Extremely high value
 * High value
 * Average value
 * Low value
 * Extremely low value
 * Don't know
->LH Note (7/2/19): New question in 2019

-## Part 8
-42. Of the following options, what are the top three benefits your company receives by using open source software?
-* Developer satisfaction
-* Development speed
-* Functionality
-* Performance and stability
-* Quality of code
-* Reliable support and/or consulting services
-* Security
-* Technology flexibility and extensibility
-* Total cost of ownership (licenses and developer time)
 >LH Note (7/2/19): New question in 2019

 ## Part 9